emcrisostomo/latency-simulation/blog-post.md

 }
 $$

 This is not a cosmetic detail.
 Queueing delay scales with **variance**, not standard deviation.
-Confusing $C_s$ with $C_s^2$ systematically underestimates waiting time — often by a large factor.
+Confusing $C_s$ with $C_s^2$ systematically underestimates waiting time, often by a large factor.

 ## Percentiles Are Not Variance